quantgirluk/Reading/README.md

 # Reading
-Quotes and Notes from the books that I am reading.
+Quotes, notes, and random thoughts from the books 📚 that I am reading.